albertburg/oracle/README.md

 # oracle
-A random word generator simular to God speak found on TempleOS
+A random word generator similar to God speak found on TempleOS

 ## NOTE THIS IS NOT RELATED TO THE ORACLE CORPORATION OR ANY OF THEIR PRODUCTS